awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-machine-learning-api.md

   The confusion matrix shows you what your transform is predicting accurately and what types of errors it is making\.

   For more information, see [Confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) in Wikipedia\.
++ `ColumnImportances` – An array of [ColumnImportance](#aws-glue-api-machine-learning-api-ColumnImportance) objects, not more than 100 structures\.

+  A list of `ColumnImportance` structures containing column importance metrics, sorted in order of descending importance\.

 ## ConfusionMatrix Structure<a name="aws-glue-api-machine-learning-api-ConfusionMatrix"></a>